 Anxiety Therapy in Los Angeles

 Many clients come to therapy feeling like they should be able to "just relax" or "stop overthinking."
-The reality is that anxiety is not something you can simply suppress or will away.
+Anxiety doesn’t work that way.

 You might be here because: